 In a 1947 report from the Hutchins Commission on Freedom of the Press, the Commission suggested that people have the right to know what that if the media fails the government has the right and duty to step in and ensure that the right information is disseminated to the public.
 The report was chaired by Robert Hutchins of the University of Chicago and as expected, the report was greeted coolly by the press at the time.

 Now, the role of the government in regards to freedom of the press is a thorny constitutional issue.

 But if there is anything the 2016 presidential election process has demonstrated to the public is that the press has to re-discover its public duty.
-Hopefully, FOX will implode as a result of its sex scandals, followed downward by multi-millionaire, neocon, free market media ideologues, such as Limbaugh, Hannity, O’Reilly, Larry Kudlow, Maria Bartiromo, Neil Cavuto, Stuart Varney, and Lou Dobbs.
+Hopefully, FOX will implode as a result of its sex scandals, followed downward by multi-millionaire, neocon, free-market media ideologues, such as Limbaugh, Hannity, O’Reilly, Larry Kudlow, Maria Bartiromo, Neil Cavuto, Stuart Varney, and Lou Dobbs.
 And even if Trump creates an America-first media network, we can be confident it will also follow the same trajectory as Trump’s other businesses: a flash followed by a downward spiral.

 So does this mean reporters will still be considered wimps?
 Certainly not, especially if younger staff reporters go back and study what press freedom and responsibility is all about.
 Remember the work done by Watergate investigative reporters Woodward and Bernstein who shaped a whole generation of serious, critical reporters.
-The younger people in journalism should take note: Those who have the confidence will be able to find media work if they have the backbone to talk truth to power.
+Younger people in journalism should take note: Those who have confidence will be able to find media work if they have the backbone to talk truth to power.